 “We need more conversions.”

 At some point in their careers, every marketer has heard this.
-The more conversions you get, the higher number of deals you can close, so it makes sense that this is high on managers’ minds.
+The more conversions you get, the more deals you can close, so it makes sense that this is high on managers’ minds.

 The question now is: “How do I learn what’s having the most impact?”
 With marketing attribution reporting, you can analyze how effective your marketing teams’ various campaigns and assets are.